 Computational models are employed in all areas where human developmental progression can be tracked.
-For instance, computational models of development are used to model observed patterns of word pronunciation [1], the development of auto-associative memory [2], the advent of numerical perception [3], [4], the incorporation of objects into categories [5], and the progression of motor skills necessary for coordinated reaching and pointing [6].
-As varied are the domains in which these computational models are embedded, the applications to which these models are wedded, and the techniques they employ, are even more diverse.
-Applications include modeling the learning of sets of skills [7], investigations into the mechanisms underlying the development of cognitive capabilities [8], and involving comparisons of populations atypical developmental progression [9], [10].
-These models employ subsystems and components that range from the most elementary, as is found in studies that examine the interaction of simulated neurons in human memory [11], to the exceedingly complex, as is found in models of social behavior and reasoning [12].
+For instance, computational models of development are used to model observed patterns of word pronunciation6, the development of auto-associative memory7, the advent of numerical perception^{8,9}, the incorporation of objects into categories10, and the progression of motor skills necessary for coordinated reaching and pointing11.
+These models of development are not only found in many different domains, but are also employed in a wide range of applications including models of the learning of sets of skills12, investigations into the mechanisms underlying the development of cognitive capabilities13, and comparisons of populations involving atypical developmental progression^{14,15}.
+These models employ subsystems and components that range from the most elementary, as is found in studies that examine the interaction of simulated neurons in human memory16, to the exceedingly complex, as is found in models of social behavior and reasoning17.

+The diversity of domain, application, and technique confounds the formulation of a single, unified, globally applicable method for evaluating the fitness of a computational model of development.
+Like metrics for measuring the intelligence of artificial computational systems^{18,19}, the characterization of a developmental model must take into account multiple dimensions that often reflect very specific aspects of the model's purpose and role.
 Despite their apparent heterogeneity, however, computational models of developmental systems share several commonalities.
 First and foremost, developmental models generate multiple results that must be matched in a temporal progression.
 That is, these models do not operate along a simple binary axis of "correct" or "not correct", but rather progress from milestone to milestone.

 Also, like most models, the utility of a computational model of development is connected with its ability to accurately represent the phenomena in question.
-In contrast to models found in most pattern-recognition applications, peak performance of developmental models is not of prime importance.
+In contrast to models found in most pattern-recognition applications, however, the peak performance of developmental models is not of prime importance.
 This is not to say performance is unimportant, as a model that is intended to represent the development of some learned skill should ultimately produce measurable improvements in performance.
 However, it is the relationship of learning, the progression of developmental trends, and the interactions of the components of the model that are of primary interest.